jasonsckrabulis/sckrabulis_etal_ribeiroia_mte/readme.md

    * Cerc swimming speed.csv (dataset for cercaria swimming speed experiment)
    * Uninfected tadpole respiration.csv (dataset for host respiration acclimation experiment)
 * code
-   Folder of statistical R code used to analyze data as .txt files
+   Folder of statistical R code used to analyze data as .R files for any text editor
-   * Activation energy bootstrap.txt (Used to generate individual 95% confidence bands for respiration and metacercaria clearance)
+   * Activation energy bootstrap.R (Used to generate individual 95% confidence bands for respiration and metacercaria clearance)
-   * Cercaria swimming speed.txt (Used to analyze `Cerc swimming speed.csv` data)
+   * Cercaria swimming speed.R (Used to analyze `Cerc swimming speed.csv` data)
-   * Metacercaria clearance.txt (Used to analyze metacercaria clearance rate from Altman et al. 2016 data on Dryad)
+   * Metacercaria clearance.R (Used to analyze metacercaria clearance rate from Altman et al. 2016 data on Dryad)
-   * Metacercaria encystment.txt (Used to analyse metacercaria encystment from Altman et al. 2016 data on Dryad)
+   * Metacercaria encystment.R (Used to analyse metacercaria encystment from Altman et al. 2016 data on Dryad)
-   * Sensitivity and To.txt (Used to generate sensitivity analysis and To optimization plots in Supplement)
+   * Sensitivity and To.R (Used to generate sensitivity analysis and To optimization plots in Supplement)
-   * Tadpole respiration.txt (Used to analyse `Uninfected tadpole respiration.csv` data)
+   * Tadpole respiration.R (Used to analyse `Uninfected tadpole respiration.csv` data)

 ---